January 20, 2020

 Shipping Pacific Coast Irises from our nursery to your garden!

-(inventory on these is somewhat limited for now- about 125+/-)
+(inventory on these mixed colors is somewhat limited for now- about 125+/-)

 What to do…

-Email your order to firstname.lastname@example.org.
+Email your order to firstname.lastname@example.org or call to speak to a real human (805-523-8604) or leave a message on voice mail- a real human will call back.
 Minimum order size is $35 of plants.
-There’s also shipping and packing cost of $20 flat.
+There’s also shipping cost of $20 flat.
 This means shipping and packing of your order no matter how big or small is $20.
 I’ll need the normal contact info. like:

 I’ll call or you can call me (Bob) 805-523-8604 asking for a Visa or Master Card number before your package heads to either UPS or USPO Priority.
 Packages will be mailed out Monday, Tuesday, or Wednesday so they will reach you before the weekend.
 We will not charge your card until you package has been mailed and you will get a confirmation and copy of your paid charge card slip.